flitz-be/landing-page/content/blog/flitz-first-month.md

 draft: false
 ---

-On the first of July, Flitz was announced, the very first European Lightning-native buy-bitcoin platform.
-One month has passed and I would like to share with you some interesting statistics.
+On the first of July 2021, Flitz was announced, the very first European Lightning-native buy-bitcoin platform.
+One month has passed and I would like to share some interesting statistics with you.
 ### Users and Revenue
 - 200+ users
 - 11 Countries
 - 🇩🇪 leading the way: most users are from Germany
-- 15.000 EUR converted into Bitcoin and deposited straight into Lightning wallets
+- 15.000+ EUR converted into Bitcoin and deposited straight into Lightning wallets
 - 🐳 Largest payment was 1000 EUR.

 ### Lightning
 Our C-Lightning node has

 - Processed 344 payments
-- totaling 56,998,171 sats (that's over half a bitcoin)
+- totaling 56.998.171 sats (that's over half a bitcoin)
-- For a TOTAL fee of 24,672 sat - just over 8 EUR.
+- For a TOTAL fee of 24.672 sat - just over 8 EUR.

 __Let me say that again: we sent out over 15K EUR for a fee of 8 EUR.
 That's 0.04 %.__
 ### Looking ahead